Tin tức

 As stated in Decree No. 07/2016/ND-CP and Vietnam Commercial Law No. 36/2005/QH11, ROs have to:

-- Pay for all fees, charges, and taxes as per the Law
+• Pay all fees, charges, and taxes in accordance with legal regulations

 Licensing Procedure and Time